 The impact of global pandemics, including COVID 19, banking failures, geopolitical conflicts, including the war in Ukraine and tensions in the Middle East, creates much uncertainty in the global marketplace.
 Management continues to monitor the ongoing impact of these events on all aspects of its business, including how they impact its services, customers, employees, vendors, and business partners now and in the future.
-While these events did not materially adversely affect the Company's financial results and business operations in during the year ended June 30, 2023 and or during the fiscal quarter six months ended September 30, 2023 December 31, 2023, we are unable to predict the impact that these events, including geopolitical conflicts, will have on its future financial position and operating results due to numerous uncertainties.
+While these events did not materially adversely affect the Company's financial results and business operations during the year ended June 30, 2023 or during the six nine months ended December 31, 2023 March 31, 2024, we are unable to predict the impact that these events, including geopolitical conflicts, will have on its future financial position and operating results due to numerous uncertainties.

-Federal Regulation & Traceability: FSMA Section 204(d) and USDA SOE
+Federal Regulation & Traceability: FSMA 204(d) and USDA SOE

 In 2020, the United States Food & Drug Administration ("FDA") announced the "New Era of Smarter Food Safety" blueprint.
 It "outlines achievable goals to enhance traceability, improve predictive analytics, respond more rapidly to outbreaks, address new business models, reduce contamination of food, and foster the development of stronger food safety cultures."
-But one particular section of

-In November, 2022, the FDA announced the final rule on the Food Safety Modernization Act ("FSMA"), Section 204(d) which has to deal with traceability, was left incomplete when the regulation was enacted in 2011.
-FDA has been working ("FSMA 204") - Traceability for the last few years to define exactly what traceability means and what is required to comply with that section of the law.
-High-Risk Foods.
+In November 2022, the FDA announced the final rule on the Food Safety Modernization Act Section 204(d) ("FSMA 204") - Traceability for High-Risk Foods.

-As part of On January 20, 2023, the 2020 "New Era" announcement, rule became effective and applies to any person or Company that manufactures, processes, packs or holds foods the FDA published considers to be high risk for food borne illness, the so-called Food Traceability List or ("FTL").
-FDA used a "risk assessment model" to identify The FTL is comprised of 16 product categories of the highest-risk categories to start with.
-There is not a single grocery retailer who does not sell these items.
-These 16 categories food, which represent thousands of individual items products commonly sold in grocery and convenience stores, and all restaurants.
+On January 20, 2023, the rule became effective and applies to any person or Company that manufactures, processes, packs or holds foods the FDA considers to be high risk for food borne illness, the so-called Food Traceability List ("FTL").
+The FTL is comprised of 16 product categories of food, which represent thousands of products commonly sold in grocery and convenience stores, and all restaurants.
 As a result, every grocery distributor, wholesaler and retailer, and the food service supply chain, must now institute a traceability program that enables the capture, creation and sharing of specific Key Data Elements ("KDEs") prescribed by the FDA and required for traceability, at each designated Critical Tracking Event ("CTE") in the supply chain, for thousands of items.